1952 Summer Olympics: Participating National Olympic Committees

 A total of 69 nations participated in these Games, up from 59 in the 1948 Games.
-Thirteen nations made their first Olympic appearance in 1952: The Bahamas, the People's Republic of China, Gold Coast (now Ghana), Guatemala, Hong Kong, Indonesia, Israel, Netherlands Antilles, Nigeria, Soviet Union (USSR), Thailand, and Vietnam.
+Thirteen nations made their first Olympic appearance in 1952: The Bahamas, the People's Republic of China, Gold Coast (now Ghana), Guatemala, Hong Kong, Indonesia, Israel, Netherlands Antilles, Nigeria, the Soviet Union (USSR), Thailand, and Vietnam.

 Japan and Germany were both reinstated and permitted to send athletes after being banned for 1948 for their instigation of World War II.
 Due to the division of Germany, German athletes from Saar entered a separate team for the only time.
 Only West Germany would provide athletes for the actual German team, since East Germany refused to participate in a joint German team.

 Romania returned to the games in this edition.

-Nations that participated in the previous games in London 1948 but was absent in Helsinki 1952 included Afghanistan, Colombia, Malta, Peru and Syria.
+Nations that participated in the previous games in London 1948 but were absent in Helsinki 1952 included Afghanistan, Colombia, Iraq, Malta, Peru and Syria.

 Puerto Rico is an unincorporated territory and commonwealth of the United States.
 Bahamas, Bermuda, Gold Coast (modern-day Ghana), Hong Kong, Jamaica, Nigeria, Singapore, Trinidad and Tobago, and British Guyana was all part of the British Empire.
 Netherlands Antilles was a constituent country of the Kingdom of Netherlands.

 The Soviet Union sent the largest delegation.